AdobeDocs/campaign-web.en/help/v8/direct-mail/send-direct-mail.md

 ![](assets/dm-preview-proof.png){zoomable="yes"}

 ## Send your direct mail delivery {#send-push}

+Once that you direct mail is ready to be sent to your customers, you can send the delivery in order to generate the extraction file to share it with your direct mail provider.
+To do this, follow these steps:

 1. After designing the content of your extraction file, click **[!UICONTROL Review & send]** from your **[!UICONTROL Delivery]** page.